jkwchui/chem-jon-hk/docs/jon/essays/IB-M20-grades.md

 ![](/image/IB_M20/IA_scatter.png)

 When I grade my own students' samples, the grades form something like an internal ranking, where I compare the IA.
 If nothing else, they are internally consistent.
 When graphed against the examiner grades, it is... just a scatter, and is a judgment that my internal ranking is completely invalid.
+In the above graph, the gray diagonal would be where the points lie if the examiners and I agree; the red line would be the maximum downgrade my students have ever seen historically.
+80% of my students were outside the historical boundaries!

 Needless to say, I am looking forward to seeing the comments from the Cat 2A EUR.